-At age around 16, he was kidnapped and sold into slavery in Ireland where he spent time in and worked as a herdsman of sheep and pigs.
+At age around 16, he was kidnapped and sold into slavery in Ireland, where he spent time and worked as a herdsman of sheep and pigs.
 During this time of his life, St Patrick became increasingly religious.

 Many legends are associated with St Patrick.

-One of the better known is that when he arrived in Ireland he used the shamrock as a symbol to explain the concept of the Holy Trinity to the people.
+One of the better knowns is that when he arrived in Ireland, he used the shamrock as a symbol to explain the concept of the Holy Trinity to the people.

-The most famous legend of all is the banishing of the snakes.
-The story goes that St Patrick drove all the snakes in Ireland into the sea where they drowned.
-Apparently snakes were sacred to the Druids, and banishing snakes removed the Druids' pagan influence on the people.
+The most famous legend of all is the banishing of snakes.
+The story goes that St Patrick drove all the snakes in Ireland into the sea, where they drowned.
+Apparently, snakes were sacred to the Druids, and banishing snakes removed the Druids' pagan influence on the people.

 St Patrick’s Day is a day to celebrate all things Irish.
 Every town and city in Ireland has a parade that winds through its streets.
-Many other countries around the world celebrate it too, and the biggest parade of all is held not in Ireland but in New York.
+Many other countries worldwide celebrate it too, and the biggest parade of all is held not in Ireland but New York.

-A good parade has marching bands, Irish dancers, and representations by lots of different organizations with children and adults alike marching.
+A good parade has marching bands, Irish dancers, and representations by many different organizations with children and adults alike marching.
 Floats that are adorned very creatively with all things Irish are a big part of all parades and the streets are lined with thousands of spectators.